tyler-paulson/resume/README.md

 ## Experience

-04.2014–Present
+06.2006–Present
+**Graphic Designer & Front-end Developer** **Self-employed**
+*Here, there, and everywhere*

+05.2008–Present
+**Volunteer**
+**In Deed And Truth Ministries**
+*Tonj, South Sudan*
+Responsible for the majority of the ministry's creative and technical needs.
+Have traveled to rural South Sudan three times to work directly with the team on the ground.

+04.2014–05.2015
 **Technology Coordinator**
 **iEARN-USA**
 *New York, NY*

-04.2014–Present
+04.2014–04.2015
 **Web Course Instructor**
 **Shillington School**
 *New York, NY*

-05.2008–Present
-**Volunteer
-In Deed And Truth Ministries**
-*Tonj, South Sudan*
-Responsible for the majority of the ministry's creative and technical needs.
-Have traveled to rural South Sudan three times to work directly with the team on the ground.

 10.2011–04.2014
 **UI Designer / Front-end Developer**